 Inadequately managed shoulder dystocia gives rise to numerous medical negligence compensation claims for serious injury every year.
 Shoulder dystocia is feared by gynaecologists because of its unpredictability and due to the damage that can be caused to the infant.
-The condition occurs during childbirth, when an infant’s shoulder becomes trapped and lodged behind the mother’s pubic bone.
-It should be distinguished from mere difficulty with delivery of the shoulder which does often occur due to the mother’s position on the delivery bed and requires only a positional change to resolve the problem.
+The condition occurs during childbirth, when an infants shoulder becomes trapped and lodged behind the mothers pubic bone.
+It should be distinguished from mere difficulty with delivery of the shoulder which does often occur due to the mothers position on the delivery bed and requires only a positional change to resolve the problem.
 Healthcare professionals involved in childbirth should be aware of the risk factors and should take care to properly manage any developing situation.
+If you think that your child's condition has arisen as a result of medical negligence, contact our shoulder dystocia solicitors for advice at no cost.

 - Early recognition or raised levels of suspicion as a result of: